Viliame Kikau: 2023

 In round 1 of the 2023 NRL season, Kikau made his club debut for Canterbury in their 31-6 loss against Manly at Brookvale Oval.

 On 12 April, it was reported that Kikau had suffered a pectoral injury at training and would be ruled out for 8-10 weeks.

 Kikau played a total of nine games for Canterbury in the 2023 NRL season as the club finished 15th on the table.

 2024

 Kikau played 23 games for Canterbury in the 2024 NRL season as the club qualified for the finals finishing 6th.
 This was the first time in eight years that Canterbury had managed this.
 Kikau played in the club's elimination final loss against Manly.

 2025

 In round 2 of the 2025 NRL season, Kikau suffered an MCL injury in Canterbury's 40-24 victory over the Gold Coast Titans and was ruled out from playing for at least a month.

-Kikau played 22 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Kikau played 22 games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.
+On 9 December 2025, the Bulldogs announced that Kikau had extended his contract until the end of 2028.

+2026

+Kikau played 15 matches for Canterbury in the 2026 NRL season as the club finished 12th on the table.